open-phytoliths/FAIR-assessment-data-paper-documentation/README.md

     * contains the two raw datasets for Europe and South America as csv files.
  * data-search
     * contains csv files of the searches conducted using publish or perish to get the list of relevant articles.
+ * Data saturation
+    * Saturation and representativity of data collected.pdf

 ## Funding